+This work is supported by Project 1.1 of the Australian CRCSI-2 Positioning Program.
 Professor Peter J.G.
 Teunissen is the recipient of an Australian Research Council (ARC) Federation Fellowship (project number FF0883188).
-This support is greatly acknowledged.
+All this support is gratefully acknowledged.